-- 1. Create a function called square that squares a number. - 2.
-Create a function called cube that calls square to cube a number. - 3.
-Create a function called lastChar that accepts a nonempty string as input and which returns the string's last character. - 4.
+- 1. Create a function called cube that calls square to cube a number. - 2.
+Create a function called lastChar that accepts a nonempty string as input and which returns the string's last character. - 3.
 Which of the functions you created here are mathematical functions?